 At least twenty hours of courses work are required for the ENST minor, including six hours in courses numbered above 300.
 No more than four hours from the student's major course requirements may be counted towards the minor.
 Up to six hours of coursework in any department may be added from outside the elective list, subject to the approval of an ENST advisor.
 One course in any department not offered as a Sustainability challenge course may be elected subject to the approval of an ENST advisor.

 REQUIRED COURSES

 - 1. One course from GLG 103, CHEM 105/115, GLG 208 - 2.
-Four additional Sustainability challenge courses from at least two academic divisions selected in consultation with an ENST advisor experience related to ongoing environmental issues.
-Written report or oral presentation will be required where appropriate.
+Four additional Sustainability challenge courses from at least two academic divisions selected in consultation with an ENST advisor

 COURSE DESCRIPTIONS (ENST)